Hiwonder-docs/JetMax/source/docs/3_AI_Vision_Games_Lesson.md

 ### 3.6.2 Preparation

 1)  Switch on the robotic arm and calibrate its position.
 It is recommended to calibrate its position via mobile APP.
-For more details, you can refer to “**[2.
-Quick User Experience->2.1 APP Control]()**”.
+For more details, you can refer to "**[2.
+Quick User Experience->2.1 APP Control](https://wiki.hiwonder.com/projects/JetMax/en/latest/docs/2_Quick_User_Experience.html)**".
 Then place the number cards within the camera vision.
 Please keep certain interval between the cards.

-2)  According to the “**[3.
-AI Vision Games Lesson->3.1 Set Development Environment->3.1.1 Remote Tool Installation and Connection]()**”, install and open NoMachine.
+2)  According to the "**[3.
+AI Vision Games Lesson->3.1 Set Development Environment->3.1.1 Remote Tool Installation and Connection](https://wiki.hiwonder.com/projects/JetMax/en/latest/docs/3_AI_Vision_Games_Lesson.html#remote-tool-installation-and-connection)**", install and open NoMachine.

 ### 3.6.3 Operation steps